swcarpentry/r-novice-gapminder/_episodes/12-plyr.md

 ---
-layout: page
-title: R for reproducible scientific analysis
-subtitle: Split-apply-combine
+title: Split-apply-combine
-minutes: 45
+teaching: 45
+exercises: 10
+questions:
+- "FIXME"
+objectives:
+- "To be able to use the split-apply-combine strategy for data analysis."
+keypoints:
+- "FIXME"
 ---

-> ## Learning Objectives {.objectives}
->
-> * To be able to use the split-apply-combine strategy for data analysis
->

 Previously we looked at how you can use functions to simplify your code.
 We defined the `calcGDP` function, which takes the gapminder dataset,